 Mother's Day/Mata Tirtha Aunsi

-Mata tirtha aunsi, also known as Mother's day, is essential to remember and honor our mother.
-Mata Tirtha Aunsi, also known as ama ko mukh Herne din (The day to see mother's face), is an auspicious festival celebrated to honor all mothers.
-People give their mothers their favorite food, clothing, and other presents with tremendous respect and affection.
-This practice is to acknowledge and praise the love and sacrifice of a mother.
-And those who do not have mothers go to Mata Thirtha temple, a sacred temple on the outskirts of Kathmandu, to respect their departed mothers.
-Some also visit the Pashupatinath temple.
-Mata tirtha aunsi usually falls in Bhaishakh (April as per English calendar) month as per the Nepal Sambat calendar.
+Mata Tirtha Aunsi, also known as Mother's Day, is observed to remember and honor mothers.
+Mata Tirtha Aunsi, also known as Aama Ko Mukh Herne Din, is an auspicious festival celebrated to honor all mothers.
+People offer their mothers favorite food, clothing, and gifts with respect and affection.
+This practice acknowledges the love and sacrifice of a mother.
+Those who no longer have mothers visit Mata Tirtha Temple, a sacred site on the outskirts of Kathmandu, to remember their departed mothers.
+Some also visit Pashupatinath Temple.
+Mata Tirtha Aunsi usually falls in Baisakh according to the Nepali calendar and in April according to the English calendar.
+Mata Tirtha Aunsi in 2026 will be observed on April 17.

 Gokarna Aunsi/Father's day

-Another important festival for Nepalese is Gokarna aunsi, also known as Kuse aunsi, and father's day.
-It is also called Buba ko mukh herne din (the day to see father's face).
-This is a beautiful day to honor one's father's devotion.
-Children honor their father's sacrifice, love, dedication, and hard work on this auspicious day.
-They give gifts to their father, spend quality time preparing delicious home-cooked delicacies, sweets, meat, and perform rituals and rites.
-Sons who have lost fathers visit Gokarna temple to do the Sraddha or Pinda Daan to their deceased father.
-Gokarna aunsi is observed in late August or early September according to the English calendar and Bhadra as per the Nepal Sambat calendar.
+Another important festival for Nepalese is Gokarna Aunsi, also known as Kushe Aunsi, and Father's Day.
+It is also called Buwa Ko Mukh Herne Din, meaning the day to see father's face.
+This is a meaningful day to honor a father's devotion, sacrifice, love, dedication, and hard work.
+Children give gifts to their fathers, spend time with family, prepare festive food, and observe traditional rituals.
+Sons who have lost their fathers visit Gokarna to perform shraddha or pinda daan in memory of the departed.
+Gokarna Aunsi is observed in Bhadra according to the Nepali calendar and usually falls in August or September according to the English calendar.
+Nepali Father's Day in 2026 will be observed on September 11.

 Ghode Jatra

-Ghode Jatra is another major festival of Nepal massively celebrated in Kathmandu.
-A large horse parade is organized in the Tundikhel every year to remember the death of a demon named Tundi.
-As per the legends, Tundi terrorized city people for a long time until he was slain, and people rejoiced the victory by riding the horses over his body.
-Since then, the clamor of horses hooves at Tundikhel during the festival of Ghode Jatra.
-People to observe the parade gather outside the Tundikhel since entering the arena is not allowed.
-Ghode Jatra is annually celebrated during Chaitra in Nepali and in April as per the English calendar.
+Ghode Jatra is another major festival of Nepal and is widely celebrated in Kathmandu.
+A large horse parade is organized at Tundikhel every year to mark the death of a demon named Tundi.
+According to legend, Tundi terrorized the city for a long time until he was slain, and people celebrated the victory by riding horses over the place where he was buried.
+Since then, the sound of horses' hooves at Tundikhel has remained central to the festival of Ghode Jatra.
+People gather around Tundikhel to watch the parade, as public access inside the arena is restricted.
+Ghode Jatra is annually celebrated during Chaitra in the Nepali calendar and usually falls in March or April in the English calendar.
+Ghode Jatra in 2026 will be celebrated on March 18.

 Final Words